 EDS elemental composition analyses are not quantitative in a porous and nonhomogeneous material such as our composites.
 However, the presence of a strong sulfur signal is a good qualitative indication of a substantial amount of polythiophene present in the composite, whether in core-shell or filled form.
 In all cases, both neat and hexane-filled, the polymerized samples show a substantial sulfur signal in EDS.
 (Table 1) For the non-polymerized EDOT sample, only a faint sulfur signal is visible, likely because of evaporation of the unreacted monomer in the evacuated SEM chamber.
-On the other hand, the low sulfur signal of both 3HOT composites is consistent with the bulkier monomer diffusing less readily into the MOF pores,17 resulting in a lower overall degree of modification with P3HOT.
+On the other hand, the low sulfur signal of both 3HOT composites is consistent with the bulkier monomer diffusing less readily into the MOF pores, resulting in a lower overall degree of modification with P3HOT.

 SEM imaging showed a change in the visible morphology of the MOF after sorption and heating of monomers.
-(Figure 3) A blend of octahedral and rhombohedral crystals were present in the pristine material, but the composite after treatment was entirely in the rhombohedral form.
-This phenomenon surprised us, since literature on HKUST-1 suggests that the octahedral form, presenting primarily the (111) face, is the more stable structure.18 SEM of the intermediate material, (Figure 3, top) in which monomer was loaded but not yet heat-treated, suggests an explanation for this conversion.
+(Figure 3) A blend of octahedral and hexagonal crystals were present in the pristine material, but the composite after treatment was entirely in the hexagonal form.
+This phenomenon was reasonable in light of the PXRD pattern (Figure 4) which shows the increasing proportion of the (111) plane in the reacted material.
+This change is reasonable, since literature on HKUST-1 suggests that the the (111) face has a lower surface energy, resulting in a more stable structure.
+However, the mild heat applied to these samples is substantially lower than that required to effect a change in the morphology of HKUST-1, which is stable up to 260°C. SEM of the intermediate material, (Figure 3, top) in which monomer was loaded but not yet heat-treated, suggests an explanation for this conversion.
 Visibly etched octahedral crystals can be seen in the micrographs of the intermediate material.
 The polymerization reaction releases both H+ ions and electrons into the HKUST-1 lattice.
-Both species have the capacity to etch the lattice by protonation of linker ends and introduction of Cu(I) defects respectively.^{19,20} The partially degraded HKUST-1 is recrystallized by heating, resulting in full conversion to the less stable21 orthorhombic form with a smaller proportion of the {111} face.
+Both species have the capacity to etch the lattice by protonation of linker ends and introduction of Cu(I) defects respectively.
+The partially degraded HKUST-1 is recrystallized by heating, resulting in full conversion to the more stable hexagonal form with a largerproportion of the (111) face.
 The barrier to annealing of HKUST-1 is likely reduced by the presence of defects introduced during the monomer/MOF reaction, which accounts for the structural change during heating.
-However, this phenomenon alone cannot explain the formation of the less favorable crystal form.
-We presume that the driving force for this change is the presence of guests within the MOF pores, which must cause lattice strain and affect the surface energies of the various crystal faces.
+However, we cannot guarantee that defects alone are responsible for the ready conversion of the crystal form.
+The presence of guests within the MOF pores may also affect the barrier to recrystallization, since TGA analysis of MOF host-guest structures sometimes show a change at a lower temperature than the pristine MOF.